PhD Candidate in Political Science

-Garrett Morrow is a doctoral student in the Department of Political Science at Northeastern University, specializing in International Relations and Comparative Politics.
+Garrett Morrow is a doctoral candidate in the Department of Political Science at Northeastern University, specializing in International Relations and Comparative Politics.
 He has a strong background and interest in resiliency and security studies.
 Garrett Morrow has served as a Teaching Assistant and Research Assistant for Amy Kittelstrom (Sonoma State University) and Michael Stevens (Sonoma State University).

 Garrett is interested in nuclear policy, security studies, and resiliency.
 He is particularly focused on long-term, post-war/disaster reconstruction policies and nuclear non-proliferation.

 While working on a history master’s thesis, Garrett extensively researched postwar Japanese politics and American involvement in Japan’s reconstruction.
 The years of reconstruction policy convinced him to transition disciplines from history to political science.
 After graduating with a master’s degree in history, Garrett worked as an Investigative Researcher at a San Francisco bay area law firm for two years before joining Northeastern University.

 Garrett was born and raised in the wine country of California.
 He studied history at Sonoma State University and graduated with a BA in 2009.
 He returned to Sonoma State University and graduated with a MA in 2014.
 The topic of Garrett’s master’s thesis was postwar Japanese reconstruction through the lens of architecture.

 “Metabolism: The Regeneration of Postwar Japan,” MA thesis, Sonoma State University (2014)

 “Reconstructing Tradition,” Sonoma State University History Journal (2012)